Janusz.Chwastowski@ifj.edu.pl

 @ https://credo.science/homola

-Since 2016 Piotr Homola is an Associate Professor at the Institute of Nuclear Physics, Polish Academy of Sciences, Kraków, from where he also received a PhD and Habilitation.
+Since 2016 Piotr Homola is an Associate Professor at the Institute of Nuclear Physics, Polish Academy of Sciences, Kraków, from where he also received a PhD and a Habilitation.
 Between 2013 and 2015, he worked as a postdoctoral fellow at the University of Siegen and Bergische Universität Wuppertal, and in 2018 and 2019 he was a Visiting Professor at the Open University, UK.
 Dr. Homola is the instigator and the Project Coordinator of the Cosmic Ray Extremely Distributed Observatory (CREDO) Collaboration kicked off in 2016 and formally inaugurated in 2019, now with 43 institutions from 19 countries on board.
 The main scientific focus of Dr. Homola is the activity within the ground-breaking CREDO project, aiming mainly at detection and investigation on large-scale correlations of cosmic rays.

 Cosmic rays, cosmic ray ensembles, global system for cosmic ray detection, large scale cosmic ray correlations, multi-messenger astroparticle physics